-- (a) The adaptation of the motor vehicle must be of such a nature that the physically disabled driver of the motor vehicle has easy access to all controls necessary to drive such a vehicle. - (b) The permit may not be issued within five years of the issue of a previous permit to such disabled person. - (c) Permits may, however, be issued within a shorter period provided that proof is submitted that the motor vehicle previously entered under rebate of duty was stolen or written off by the licensing authorities. - (d) If the vehicle is offered, advertised, lent, hired, let under a lease agreement, pledged, given away, exchanged, sold or otherwise disposed of within five years from the date of entry under rebate items 460.17, 630.20 or 630.22, such foregoing acts shall render the vehicle liable to the payment of duty on a pro-rata basis.
+- (a) The adaptation of the motor vehicle must be of such a nature that the driver (with a physical disability) of the motor vehicle has easy access to all controls necessary to drive such a vehicle. - (b) The permit may not be issued within three years of the issue of a previous permit to such person with a disability. - (c) Permits may, however, be issued within a shorter period provided that proof is submitted that the motor vehicle previously entered under rebate of duty was stolen or written off by the licensing authorities.